 Changing a basic lock yourself may seem simple, especially if the door is already drilled and the new hardware matches the old preparation.
 The advantage of DIY is that you may save on labor and complete the job on your own schedule.
 For a simple interior or low-security residential door, that may be enough.

-The disadvantage is that many lock problems are not only about the lock.
+The drawback is that many lock problems are not only about the lock.
 A misaligned strike, loose frame, damaged latch bore, incorrect backset, wrong cylinder length, or weak screws can leave the door less secure even if the new hardware looks good.
 A professional locksmith checks the full opening and can correct small installation details that affect security and daily use.

 Lock change pricing depends on the type of lock, the door condition, the hardware grade, and whether the existing preparation can be reused.
 A standard residential lock is usually less expensive than a commercial mortise lock, restricted key cylinder, or smart lock installation.
 The table below gives general estimates for planning.